Bridges of York: Bridges over the Foss

 Many of these are small pedestrian crossings or unobtrusive modern bridges carrying main roads.
 The following are more notable:

 Monk Bridge (1794)

 Monk Bridge is a single-arched ashlar bridge with a span of approximately 6 m.
 It carries traffic between central York and Heworth and was built in 1794 to designs by Peter Atkinson the elder.
-In 1924–6, the bridge was widened and the upper part rebuilt.
+Between 1924 and 1926, the bridge was widened and the upper part rebuilt.